Kennedy Institute of Ethics

 - Journals that publish articles relevant to COVID-19 and bioethics concerns around the world:

-Except where otherwise noted, these resources these resources were compiled by Roxie France-Nuriddin, Reference and Program Specialist, Bioethics Research Library and Laura J. Bishop, Associate Teaching Professor, Academic Program Director, Kennedy Institute of Ethics, Georgetown University.
+Except where otherwise noted, these resources were compiled by Roxie France-Nuriddin, Reference and Program Specialist, Bioethics Research Library and Laura J. Bishop, Associate Teaching Professor, Academic Program Director, Kennedy Institute of Ethics, Georgetown University.